microbus-io/fabric/docs/tech/messaging.md

 [TRC] cid:2 - <<- [MSG microbus.443.connector.echo.beta.|.echo 2 205]
 ```

-The microservices `beta.echo.connector` responds to the request by publishing a message to the reply channel of `alpha.echo.connector`, making sure to echo back the message ID in `Microbus-Msg-Id` and to include its identity in `Microbus-From-Host` and `Microbus-From-Id`.
+The microservices `beta.echo.connector` responds to the request by publishing a message to the response channel of `alpha.echo.connector`, making sure to echo back the message ID in `Microbus-Msg-Id` and to include its identity in `Microbus-From-Host` and `Microbus-From-Id`.
 The binary format of the message is that of the standard HTTP/1.1 response.

 ```
 [TRC] cid:2 - ->> [PUB microbus.r.connector.echo.alpha.s6gerdf3o5 182]